-Matthew is a quantitative social scientist and joined the IASS in September 2013 as a lecturer.
+Matthew is a quantitative social scientist and joined the the Department in September 2013 as a lecturer.
 He has been a Research Fellow in the Third Sector Research Centre since 2012.

-Matthew’s research interests are in the causes and consequences of prosocial behaviour; intergroup relations and group solidarity; and quantitative methods.
+Matthew’s research interests are in the causes and consequences of prosocial behaviour; social identity; intergroup contact; and quantitative methods.

 Matthew is interested in the causes and consequences of prosocial behaviour, such as volunteering and charitable giving.
 He is particularly interested in how the social environment in which people live influences their decisions to volunteer and give.
 His research in this area has included how the contexts of countries, neighbourhoods and schools have influenced prosocial behaviours.

 Matthew’s research also explores how aspects of the social environment, such as ethnic and religious heterogeneity, impacts upon the inter-relationship between social identity, intergroup relations, and social cohesion.

 Bennett, Matthew.
 R. (2014).
 “Religiosity and Formal Volunteering in Global Perspective” Pp. 77-96 in Religion and Volunteering: Complex, Contested and Ambiguous Relationships, edited by L. Hustinx, J. von Essen, J. Haers, and S. Mels.
 London: Springer

 Wiertz, Dingeman, Matthew R. Bennett, and Meenakshi Parameshwaran (2014).
 “Ethnic Heterogeneity, Ethnic and National Identity, and Social Cohesion in England” Pp. 123-42 in Social Cohesion and Immigration in Europe and North America: Mechanisms, Conditions and Causality, edited by R. Koopmans, B. Lancee, and M. Schaeffer.
 London: Routledge.

 Reports and other publications